aliyun/terraform-provider-alicloud/website/docs/r/yundun_dbaudit_instance.html.markdown

 * `plan_code` - (Required) Plan code of the Cloud DBAudit to produce. (alpha.professional, alpha.basic, alpha.premium)
 * `description` - (Required) Description of the instance.
 This name can have a string of 1 to 63 characters.
-* `period` - (Required, ForceNew) Duration for initially producing the instance.
+* `period` - (Required) Duration for initially producing the instance.
 Valid values: [1~9], 12, 24, 36.
-Default to 12.
 At present, the provider does not support modify "period".
+-> **NOTE:** This attribute is only used to create Subscription instance or modify the PayAsYouGo instance to Subscription.
+Once effect, it will not be modified that means running `terraform apply` will not effect the resource.
 * `vswitch_id` - (Required, ForceNew) vSwtich ID configured to audit
 * `tags` - (Optional, Available in v1.67.0+) A mapping of tags to assign to the resource.
 * `resource_group_id` - (Optional, Available in v1.87.0+) The Id of resource group which the DBaudit Instance belongs.
 If not set, the resource is created in the default resource group.